Part-to-Whole Phonics versus Whole-to-Part Phonics

-Nothing is required but a chalkboard, white-board, overhead, or perhaps one of the new Smart Boards.
-I do NOT use phonics worksheets and other paraphernalia often associated with systematic, sequential phonics.
+Nothing is required but a chalkboard, white-board, overhead, or one of the new document cameras and a projector.
+I do NOT use phonics worksheets and other paraphernalia that are often associated with systematic, sequential phonics.
 The procedures are very simple and easy to follow:

 Note: The program is designed to be completed during the first four months of first grade.
 It can be taught to kindergarten in a year.
 It serves well for remediation for any age.
 It is perfect for RTI Tier II, and III for older students and Tier I for beginning students.

 I cannot emphasize too much the importance of “total recall” of the alphabet.
 Here are some helpful materials I have developed to help teachers and parents teach Alphabet Fluency.
 Students in kindergarten should be able to rapidly write the alphabet from memory in alphabetical order and identify the letters by name out of order.

 For teaching the sound-to-symbol correspondences to automaticty, nothing beats the comprehensive Phonovisual Charts.
 They have a proven track record in American classrooms since their first publication in 1942.
 Although not absolutely necessary, they form a powerful adjunct to effective reading instruction with Blend Phonics.
 I have published a Detailed Analysis of the Phonovisual Charts and a YouTube Training Video.
 You can read the 1960 Phonovisual Manual from the Internet Archive Library.

 While this blog is basically addressing teachers and administrators who are required to implement Guided Reading instruction, parents can do much to assure that their children will learn to read well, even in unfortunate situations where Guided Reading is not being supplemented with a strong systematic, sequential phonics program at school.